nsidc/granule-metgen/README.md

  7 = The `geospatial_bounds` global attribute contains spatial boundary information as a WKT POLYGON string.
-When present and `prefer_geospatial_bounds = true` is set in the .ini file, MetGenC will use this attribute instead of the coordinate values for GEODETIC collections.
-If `geospatial_bounds_crs` attribute is also present, coordinates will be transformed to EPSG:4326 if needed.
+When present and `prefer_geospatial_bounds = true` is set in the .ini file, MetGenC will use this attribute instead of spatial coordinate values to generate the display GPolygon for collections with a GEODETIC granule spatial representation.
+   If the `geospatial_bounds_crs` attribute is also present, coordinates will be transformed to EPSG:4326 if needed.
 The corresponding .ini parameter is `prefer_geospatial_bounds` = true/false.

  8 = The `geospatial_bounds_crs` global attribute specifies the coordinate reference system for the coordinates in `geospatial_bounds`.
 Can be an EPSG identifier (e.g., "EPSG:4326") or other CRS format.
 When present, MetGenC will transform coordinates to EPSG:4326 if needed.
+   **If `geospatial_bounds` is `true` and no `geospatial_bounds_crs` attribute exists, the coordinates in the `geospatial_bounds` attribute are assumed to represent points in EPSG:4326.**

 ### How to query a netCDF file for presence of MetGenC-Required Attributes
 On V0 wherever the data are staged (/disks/restricted_ftp or /disks/sidads_staging, etc.) you